hootnot/oanda-trading-environment/README.md

 When a timeframe is completed it can be handled by one or more plugins.
 Plugins have a configfile based on the name of the plugin-file, but in lowercase.
+The plugins can be found under _etc/OANDA/plugins_ and the plugin configs under _etc/OANDA/config/plugins_.

+Plugins need to be enabled in the config file, see the 'plugins:' section in _etc/OANDA/config/OANDAd.cfg_.

 The environment comes with a few plugins: